sjtalkar/milestone2_waterwells_deepnote/doc/assets/well_completion.md

 You can refer to the code in the `/lib/download.py` Python script for the code used to collect the elevation data and the corresponding [How to Download the Datasets?](doc/assets/download.md) documentation.
-These data are prepackaged and provided to you in [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) we create to e ase the collection of the data and the repeatability of the analysis.
+These data are prepackaged and provided to you in an AWS S3 bucket (which is publicly available) we created to ease the collection of the data and the repeatability of the analysis.

 **Note:**
 The public dataset site offers